neurodivergent-survival-guide/neurodivergent-survival-guide/Neurodivergent Survival Guide: Complete Project Specification.md

 ## **DESIGN FRAMEWORK SPECIFICATIONS**

 ### **Struggle Page Framework (Mandatory)**
-1. What this feels like (phenomenology)
+1. What this feels like (phenomenology, not clinical description)
-2. Why this might be happening (mechanisms)
+2. Why this might be happening (mechanisms without excessive technical detail)
-3. What can help you through the next 5 minutes (immediate interventions)
+3. What can help you through the next 5 minutes (immediate, safe interventions)
 4. What are some healthy long-term solutions (sustainable approaches)
-5. When should I consider medical intervention (red flags)
+5. When should I consider medical intervention (clear red flags)
-6. You're not imagining this (validation)
+6. You're not imagining this (validation and normalization)
-7. Related Struggles (4-5 cross-links with condition-colored pills)
+7. Related Struggles (cross-links to 4 or 5 related struggle pages from the same or related conditions)

 ### **Toolkit Framework (Mandatory Rainbow Spectrum)**
 1. **System Overview** (Red #e74c3c) - Legal/regulatory framework